-It doesn't matter if you're hitting the road to visit the grandparents or because you're heading to a vacation destination geared toward families with infants, there are plenty of reasons to take a family road trip.
-You may be surprised at some of the simple things you can do to keep your little one calm and quiet during your trip.
+Whether you're hitting the road to visit the grandparents or heading to a vacation destination geared toward families with infants, you may be surprised at some of the simple things you can do to keep your little one calm and quiet during your trip.
 Whether you’ll be on the road for five hours or five days, these 10 tips will help your vacation go as smoothly as possible.

 While one person is driving, have another sit in the back with the baby.
 Having that caretaker in the back seat can help address issues as they arise—preparing bottles, wiping up, curing boredom with some old-fashioned “peek-a-boo”—which can help minimize stops and avoid total meltdowns.

 It's an old bit of wisdom, but "sleep when the baby sleeps" is solid advice during a road trip with kids.
 When the baby is sleeping, the person in the back should try to rest, too, so they can be refreshed enough to take over driving when the driver gets fatigued.

 Any number of things can go wrong on a road trip—a flat tire, bad weather, food poisoning—but those hiccups become exponentially more stressful with a young (likely screaming) infant in tow.
 Accepting that going in and maintaining a sense of humor about the situation can go a long way to help ease the tension.
 After all, the difference between a fiasco and an adventure can be as simple as your state of mind.

 One way to make light of unpleasant situations is to make a game out of them.
 For example, put together Baby Road Trip BINGO cards where spaces are filled in with any and all potential disasters—think "blow out in the car seat" or tiny victories like "finished a whole podcast."
 That way, even bad situations turn into wins.

 Drive at Night